microsoft/WhatTheHack/038-MdwCovid19/Student/06-Calculate.md

-# Challenge 5: Calculate and DW Load
+# Challenge 6: Calculate and DW Load

 [< Previous Challenge](./04-TransformLoad.md) - **[Home](../README.md)**

-## Background story
+## Introduction

 Caladan is very impressed with the team's work!
 At last, all of their raw data is in one centralized location and normalized data is available in the ODS.